 The Next Generation of Engine Boosting Devices

-BorgWarner turbocharging systems have deep roots in the world of high performance – from their being the OEM for Porsche, BMW and Audi – even the Indy 500 trophy is theirs!
-Let’s not forget the hard working psycho-heavy-duty applications like John Deere and CAT who both rely on Borg Warner for their engine boosting requirements.
+BorgWarner turbocharging systems have deep roots in the world of high performance – from their being the OEM for Porsche, BMW and Audi – even the is theirs.
+The hard working psycho-heavy-duty applications like John Deere and CAT rely on Borg Warner for their engine boosting requirements.

-Fast forward and Full-Race starts experimenting with the Airwerks journal bearing turbos S200SX, S300SX and S400SX.
-These simple journal bearing turbos impressed us by how well they performed, especially considering their simplicity and value-minded pricing – with almost perfect drop-in fitment to our Full-Race twinscroll turbokits.
+Fast forward and Full-Race starts experimenting with the AirWerks journal bearing turbos S200SX, S300SX, and S400SX.
+These simple journal bearing turbos impressed us by how well they performed, especially considering their simplicity and value-minded pricing.
 No ball bearings nor watercooling, and we ran them in Time Attack, Drag Race and Drift cars with outstanding durability and response.

 We at Full-Race are honored to have been involved with Borg Warner in such an evolutionary step in the world of turbocharging.
 The release of BorgWarner’s EFR series turbos marks the fastest spooling and quickest responding turbochargers ever available to the automotive aftermarket.
 The turbos are built in different sizes, to suit the application at hand BorgWarner EFR Turbochargers installed with Full-Race EFR Manifolds will be on display at SEMA in Las Vegas, NV and PRI in Orlando, FL.